Courseiva

 Why this answer

-Option D is correct because EVEN distribution distributes rows evenly across nodes, reducing data movement for queries that do not benefit from key distribution.
-Option A is wrong because ALL distribution duplicates the entire table on each node, which is inefficient for large tables.
-Option B is wrong because AUTO lets Redshift decide, but it may not choose the best.
+Changing to EVEN distribution distributes rows evenly across all nodes, reducing data movement during queries that do not benefit from the current KEY distribution on customer_id.
+This is especially useful for large, frequently updated tables where data skew or redistribution can cause performance issues.
+Option A (ALL) is wrong because it duplicates the entire table on every node, which is inefficient for large tables.

 MCQhard